 Hook style titanium fine tuners are somewhat heavier – the set of 4 cello tuners weighs 14-15 grams, and adds additional expense to the cost of the tailpiece.
 Please keep in mind that they cannot be installed outside ConCarbo workshop because installation requires drilling additional holes and enlarging thickness of tailpiece in specific areas.

 Aristide Pierre du Plessis

 Using carbon fiber composite as material for string instrument tailpieces gives many advantages, but there are 3 most important of them.

 Carbon fiber has 2 – 5 times more strength to weight ratio than aluminum and steel.
 This feature makes products made of carbon absorb resonance much less.
-The lightweight tailpiece allows string after bridge to vibrate more freely.
+The lightweight tailpiece allows string before and after bridge to vibrate more freely.
 Combined with high resonance conductivity of carbon fiber composite, it minimizes sound loss in the tailpiece.

 Carbon is strong material, unlike wood, is not prone to cracks and chips.
 Not sensitive to changes of temperature and humidity.
 Due to the special structure and direction of carbon fiber fibers, the tailpiece has elasticity at diagonal loads, but high hardness under longitudinal loads, which is important for this part.